 This heat resistance comes into play during the creation of borosilicate glass, too.
 To create this glass type, you have to use a much higher temperature than you would with regular glass.
 This increased heat adds the benefit of extra durability for the glass since the fusion of the silica and other materials is tighter than the other glass types.

-The obvious example of this property in action is that borosilicate glass doesn’t shatter when dropped on the floor.
+The obvious example of this property in action is that borosilicate glass doesn’t shatter when dropped on the floor - in sharp contrast to ordinary glass.

 Borosilicate Glass is Shatter Resistant